 The Royal Alexandra Hall is a 3,000 square foot oak-paneled original cafe from the grand 1906 CPR Royal Alexandra Hotel of Winnipeg.

-In the winter, hours are Tuesday to Saturdays, noon to 5 pm.
+In the winter, hours are Tuesday to Saturdays, 10 am to 5 pm.

 Access to the Cranbrook Archives Department is allowed with the facility archivist.
 The archives consist of a large collection of papers, books, photographs, pamphlets, maps and other paper items pertaining to several interests.
 It is also a reference library for museum research.